dominicsayers/isemail/readme.txt

 --------------------------------------------------------------------------------
 Version history
 --------------------------------------------------------------------------------

+// Revision 2.10: Amended DNS lookup logic.
+Also, in is_email_statustext.php, changed $type to integer to allow for additional types (starting with SMTP codes)

+Test suite version 2.6
+	2010-10-08	After researching the logic of SMTP routing, I now believe the lack of an A-record for us.ibm.com is absolutely fine and should not raise a warning.
+If there is an MX-record for a domain then that's all we need.
+If there is no MX-record then an A-record can be used as a fallback for historical reasons.

+			I've changed test #63 so that it doesn't expect a warning and added #277 to test the existence of an A-record without an associated MX-record.

 // Revision 2.9: No functional change to is_email.php, but language correctly declared in tests.xsd, DOCTYPE declared in tests.xml, BOM removed from readme.txt